dylandreimerink/edb/Readme.md

-  map (Alias: maps) ----------------------- Map related operations locals (Alias: lv) ---------------------- Lists the local variables memory (Alias: mem) --------------------- Show the contents of memory
+  map (Alias: maps) ----------------------- Map related operations locals (Alias: lv) ---------------------- Lists the local variables memory (Alias: mem) --------------------- Show the contents of memory breakpoint (Aliases: b, br, bp, break) -- Commands related to breakpoints continue (Alias: c) --------------------- Continue execution of the program until it exists or a breakpoint is hit
 ```

 ## Desired features